 This is a picture of the Tenax II camera and the spectacular 27mm Orthometar lens that are part of the Tenax II complete oufit avaiable for sale.
 All the items in this outfit have been completely overhauled and come with a one year guarantee.
 This outfit includes the 40mm Sonnar, 75mm Sonnar, Contameter outift and leather case:

-If you would like to view more pictures of these spectacular cameras please use this link:
+If you would like to view more pictures and see the discounted prices of these spectacular cameras please use this link:

 The great interest in the Jena postwar manufactured Contax II camera has resulted in a number of fakes being introduced to the market at very high prices.
 Recently available historical evidence demonstrates that these are modern fakes.
 You are invited to review this evidence for yourself on this new page: